sandy98/dbase3-py/README.md

 # DBase III Python Library

-This project provides a Python library to manipulate DBase III database files.
+Python library meant to manipulate DBase III database files.
 It allows reading, writing, adding, and updating records in the database.

 Even though this file format for databases is largely no longer in use, the present work is a minitool useful to retrieve legacy data, as much as a tribute to a beautiful part of computer history.